cellarium-ai/cellarium-cloud/deploy/docker/README.md

 ### Prerequisites

-Generate `requirements.txt` from `pyproject.toml` using Poetry:
+Generate `deploy/requirements.txt.lock` from `pyproject.toml` using Poetry:

 ```bash
 # From repo root
 make requirements
 ```

-This creates `requirements.txt` from Poetry dependencies (production only, no dev/test deps).
+This creates `deploy/requirements.txt.lock` from Poetry dependencies (production only, no dev/test deps).

 ### Build Commands